moon-mint/moonmint_pre/README.md

-# alephkazam
+# moonmint
-The pre production version of the Alephkazam App on Aleph Zero
+The pre production version of the Moonmint Dapp on the Moonbeam and Moonriver Networks